United Capital Partners: Oil chemicals, oil refining, energy

 In 2009-2011, UCP acquired a 24.99% stake in the petrochemical and oil refinery Gazprom Neftekhim Salavat.
 In May 2011, UCP exited the investment.

 In December 2015, UCP acquired a 9.7% stake in the utilities company Inter RAO from Norilsk Nickel for $152.6 mln.
 In March 2016, Inter RAO bought back from UCP 1.1% of its shares.
 In October 2016, UCP sold the remaining 8.6% for $497 mln.

 In October 2016, a consortium of investors, which included Trafigura, an international commodities trader, UCP and Essar signed a sales and purchase agreement to acquire a 49% stake in Essar Oil.
 Essar owns the second largest private oil refinery in India, an oil storage and port facility near the city of Vadinar, as well as a chain of more than 2,700 gas stations in India.
 Essar Oil was valued at $12.9 bn (including debt of $4.7 bn).
 Effective shares of UCP and Trafigura in EOL are 24% each.
 The transaction was completed in August 2017.

+Researches

+In November 2018 UCP and the Moscow School of Management SKOLKOVO released the Business Value Index study, covering 30 of the world's largest economies, which produce 82% of global GDP.
+The "business value index" was based on 19 business valuation indicators in five categories: macroeconomics, investment security, interest rates, capital availability and tax policy.
+Russia was in 27th place with an index of 29.26 (the closer the index value is to 100, the closer the country's indicators are to the best practices), lagging behind developed markets and the rest of the BRICS countries.